 Creating content for your website is an important step in attracting and engaging customers.
 This includes writing product descriptions, creating blog posts, and adding customer reviews.
 It’s important to create high-quality, informative, and engaging content that will help to convert visitors into customers.

-Step 9: Create online store
+Step 9: Create an online store

 Setup offer

-In order to sell your products and reach customers, you have to add your products to make them available for purchase.
+To sell your products and reach customers, you have to add your products to make them available for purchase.
 This includes adding product images, descriptions, and pricing information.
 It’s important to make sure that your offer is clearly presented and easy to find in your online store.

 Provide business details